-Cleaning Wet or Moldy Items after a Flood:
+Cleaning Wet or Moldy Items after a Severe Weather Event:

-When your home is safe to enter after a flood, dry out your home as quickly as possible to minimize mold problems and perhaps even prevent the growth of mold at all.
+When your home is safe to enter, dry out your home as quickly as possible to minimize mold problems and perhaps even prevent the growth of mold at all.

 Water damage specialists or mold remediation companies have experience with clean ups of flooded homes and can provide you the peace of mind of knowing mold problems will be properly taken care of.
 At a minimum, a maintenance or service professional that is experienced in mold clean up should check and clean your home heating, ventilating and air-conditioning (HVAC) system before you turn it on.
 If the HVAC system was flooded with water, turning on the system may spread mold throughout the house.

-If you choose to perform the flood clean up yourself, the U.S. Environmental Protection Agency (EPA) offers the following information:
+If you choose to perform clean up yourself, the U.S. Environmental Protection Agency (EPA) offers the following information:

 Hard surfaced, non-porous items which do not absorb water can be cleaned using soap and water and disinfected with a bleach solution of no more than 1/2 cup of bleach in 1 gallon of water.
 (Never mix bleach with other household cleaners.
 Mixing bleach and ammonia can produce dangerous toxic fumes).
 Nonporous materials include tile floors, countertops, showers, tubs, metal objects, plastic, glass and other hard nonabsorbent materials and surfaces.

 Porous materials soak up water like a sponge.
-Items that cannot be dried thoroughly within 24-48 hours of flooding are much more difficult to disinfect and may need to be replaced to prevent mold growth.
-Porous items include drywall, carpet, mattresses fabrics, and furniture made of particle board.
+Items that cannot be dried thoroughly within 24-48 hours of getting wet are much more difficult to disinfect and may need to be replaced to prevent mold growth.
+Porous items include wood, drywall, carpet, mattresses, fabrics, and furniture made of particle board.